KampfBallerina/MoreRealisticLaundering/NexusInfo.md

 - Use the custom app in-game to modify everything dynamically without any restarts.

 [size=5]Features[/size]
--Please check the Changelog or the New Features and Changes section down below
+- Please check the Changelog or the Features section down below

 [size=3]Legit Mode:[/size]
 - Use the [b]MoreRealisticLaundering.json[/b] to enable the [b]Use_Legit_Version[/b] and set it to [b]true[/b].